 Praised by The New York Times as “striking,” cellist Hiro Matsuo is quickly establishing himself as a rising talent of his generation.
 Mr. Matsuo is a member of the Cincinnati Symphony Orchestra.
-In Cincinnati, he also serves as a co-artistic director of Concert:Nova, which aims "to transform hearts, minds and communities through thought provoking musical exploration."
-Mr. Matsuo, along with his wife, violinist Stefani Collins Matsuo, co-founded the 2M Duo, which made its international debut in Taiwan in 2017.
+In Cincinnati, he also serves as a co-artistic director of concert:nova, which aims "to transform hearts, minds and communities through thought provoking musical exploration."
+Mr. Matsuo, along with his wife, violinist Stefani Collins Matsuo, co-founded the 2M Duo, which made its international debut in 2017.

 An avid chamber musician, Mr. Matsuo has collaborated with distinguished artists such as Joshua Bell, David Aaron Carpenter, Roberto Díaz, Christoph Eschenbach, Midori Goto, Ida Kavafian, Alex Kerr, Yo-Yo Ma, Anne-Marie McDermott, Gil Shaham, and Joseph Silverstein, among others.
 He has served as principal cellist of the Metropolis Ensemble, Salomé Chamber Orchestra, and Solisti Ensemble.
 He has also performed with A Far Cry and Sejong Soloists.

 Hiro also enjoys collaborating with musicians outside the classical music genre.
 In 2011, he recorded for The Roots eleventh studio album “Undun.”
 To celebrate the release of the album, he appeared with the legendary band on NBC’s Late Night with Jimmy Fallon.
 He has shared the stage with famed artists Natasha Bedingfield, John Legend, Rufus Wainwright, Florene Welch, and Michelle Williams.